Two Tabernacle Street

 This workspace scheme in Shoreditch initially involved rebuilding and reworking the street elevation of a fire damaged Victorian building set within the Bunhill Fields and Finsbury Square Conservation Area.
 By authentically replicating key period details — including brickwork, timber sash windows, and stone and plaster mouldings — we designed a new elevation that retained and enhanced the historic character of Tabernacle Street whilst accommodating realigned office floor heights.

-Behind this carefully reconstructed facade, and cradled in the centre of the landlocked site, lies a light-filled modern office building.
-A series of complex Rights to Light requirements coupled with the client’s brief to maximize both B1 area and volume resulted in a dynamic, faceted volume with double height spaces, folded ceilings and angled walls and roofs.
+Behind this carefully reconstructed façade, and cradled in the centre of the landlocked site, lies a light-filled modern office building.
+A series of complex Rights to Light requirements coupled with the client’s brief to maximize both B1 area and volume resulted in a dynamic, faceted volume with double-height spaces, folded ceilings and angled walls and roofs.

 The resulting architectural form is largely hidden from the street, revealing itself only as you travel through the reconstructed Victorian entrance into the contemporary space beyond.